 In 1987, The Federal Clean Water Act obligated the Environmental Protection Agency (EPA) to require urban areas to regulate stormwater.
 The Census defines where these urbanized areas are, and in 2010 the Census revealed that the Town’s population met the urbanized area definition and thus fell within the purview of these requirements.

 The Town of Bluffton must now meet regulations set forth by the EPA and the South Carolina Department of Environmental Control (SCDHEC).
 The Town of Bluffton is considered a Phase II or Small MS4.
 If you are interested in finding out more about SCDHEC’s National Pollutant Discharge Elimination System (NPDES) program please visit their website here.

-The Town's pollution reduction program set forth by the EPA and SCDHEC must address the following minimum control measures:
+The Town's Stormwater Management Program (SWMP) set forth by the EPA and SCDHEC must address the following minimum control measures:

 The objectives of the program are to distribute educational materials to the community, conduct public outreach activities, raise public awareness on the causes and impacts of stormwater pollution and inform the public on steps they can take to reduce or prevent stormwater pollution.
 Some of the Town’s current education efforts include:

 An actively involved community that participates in planning and implementation of the Stormwater Program increases its effectiveness.
 Some of the ways opportunities are made available to citizens are through public hearings, representation on stormwater committees, the Town of Bluffton’s Watershed Action Plan Advisory Committee meetings, and involvement in the Town’s two annual cleanup events.